armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-2.md

 ---

 ## Changes
-* Removed support for connecting to Armory Cloud
+* Removed support for connecting to Armory's hosted cloud services